KastnerRG/vitis_docker/README.md

 ### 4. Kill the user-specific container

-If anything goes wrong with the setup, you can simply stop the container and delete the image with the following command, and do a `make start` again.
+If anything goes wrong with the setup, with the following command you can simply stop the container and delete the runner image (without deleting your volume/installation), and do a `make start` again.

 ```bash
 make kill